 - Business persona page: much to your surprise, we advise you not to run an ad from a client’s Facebook page.
 The trick to getting greater engagement is to actually run it from a “persona” page.
 A “persona” page is simply a public figure page (not a profile) in your agency's business manager account.
-You can create a page using yourself, a team member or an avatar ideal for your industry.
+You can create a page using yourself or an agency team member.
 When you create ads from this page, the ad copy should be worded like a friend sharing something with their friends instead of an advertisement.
-(Be sure to avoid making endorsements, to stay FTC compliant.)
+(Do not use a fake avatar and be sure to avoid making endorsements, to stay FTC compliant.)

 - Main ad copy: less is more.
 After all, the goal of your ad is to drive clicks, not tell them everything they need to know about the offer.